lreading/JanineKmKinney.com/README.md

 - Create APIs for page / page sections

 ## Tests
-Unit tests are written using jest, integration tests are written using jest/supertest.
+Unit tests are written using mocha, chai and sinon, integration tests are written using mocha/supertest.
 All routes are tested with supertest as integration tests.
 The dev/testSetup.sh script will start an integration test server for you (requires docker / docker-compose)